Th3Sp00kyM8/Th3Sp00kyM8/README.md

 **Current Obsessions:**

-- 🔐 Cybersecurity — Trying hard to be cool
+- 🔐 Cybersecurity — To impress ladies and by ladies, I mean the honeypots that don't call back.
 - 🧠 Building a Home Lab — Satisfying my desire to buy things.
 - 📖 Reading Kokoro — A reminder that understanding others often starts with realizing how little we understand ourselves.
-- 🍛 Eating Biryani — Satisfying the desires of my stomach.
+- 🍛 Eating Biryani — Satisfying my desire of a full stomach.
 - 🫀 Being Human — In Beta.